 While you’re at it… if you’ve got that bub’s attention, why wouldn’t you grab some classic portraits?
 Mum will love you forever!

 But rather than trying to pose a toddler (I would love to see anyone try!), they respond better when you engage them with games.

 I like to sing the wrong words to their favourite songs, this works really well to draw out natural laughter.
-Also try silly statements such as “where’s your nose?
-Is it… on your foot?
-Is it… on your ear?”.
-This also illicits candid smiles.
+Also, try silly statements such as “where’s your nose?
+Is it… in your foot?
+Is it…in your ear?”
+This also elicits candid smiles.

 Related: 10 Ways to Get Real Smiles from Kids

-This shot is beautiful, it’s timeless, it says it all… and it’s a great one to take at the end when she’s tired and ready for some cuddles.
+This shot is beautiful, it’s timeless, it says it all…and it’s a great one to include in your maternity pictures with a toddler.
+Shoot it at the end when she’s tired and ready for some cuddles.

-Get a lot of different images from this one pose simply by taking multiple frames close up and wide, use negative space, and zoom in on details.
+Get a lot of different pics from this one pose simply by taking multiple frames close up and wide, use negative space, and zoom in on details.